madetech/blog/posts/semantically_stable_test_suite.md

 ## Semantic stability as a metric

 Luckily there are tools available to measure semantic stability, called **mutation testing tools**.
-Similar to code coverage, these tools provide a % of lines which when mutated were detected by the test suite (the terminology for this in the mutation testing world, is that the test suite kills the mutants on those lines).
+Similar to code coverage, these tools provide a % of lines which when mutated caused the test suite to fail, this is a good thing!

+When this happens we have semantic stability.
+The terminology for this in the mutation testing world, is that the test suite *kills* the *mutants*.

 ## Achieving 100% semantic stability